-I have been dying to try the Make Up For Ever Ultra HD Foundation for months now to see if it lives up to the hype of the original blogger-fave.
+I have been dying to try the Make Up For Ever, or MUFE Ultra HD Foundation for months now to see if it lives up to the hype of the original blogger-fave.
 Does that make sense?
 Having never tried the High Definition foundation, I have no comparison, but this one claims to cover imperfections, even out and perfect the skin whilst looking undetectable, both in 4K and to the naked eye.
 Basically; high coverage, weightless and skin-like – it sounds perfect.. but is it?

 The foundation comes with a pump and is housed in a sturdy plastic bottle, however the lid is slightly loose and prone to popping off.
 This is something to be wary of if you are travelling, or carrying it in your handbag.